Search

 We found great accommodation options just a stone throw away from the castle itself.
 It's a lovely area, and during the cherry blossom season, this is a must.

-Best places to stay in Osaka Castle area
+Where to stay in Osaka Castle Area

-Luxury: Hotel New Otani Osaka
+Hotel New Otani Osaka

 Hotel New Otani is located in front of Osaka Castle and offers spacious rooms and 13 dining options.
 The hotel is a short walk from the Osaka Castle and tickets for the castle can be purchased from the reception.

-Mid-range: KKR Hotel Osaka
+KKR Hotel Osaka

 KKR Hotel Osaka is located a 20-minute walk from Osaka Castle and Osaka-jo Hall.
 Amenities include a 24-hour front desk and rooms with a flat-screen TV and private bathroom with a bath and bidet.
 Slippers provided to all guests.

-Budget: Luxcare Hotel
+Luxcare Hotel

 Luxcare Hotelis a 3-star hotel located in Osaka, near Nakanoshima Rose Garden and Osaka Castle.
 Amenities include a restaurant, 24-hour front desk, luggage storage, and free WiFi.